GrahamLea/simple-log/etc/README.txt

 STATUS

-Version 1.0 was basically a major refactor of my own similar logger that I've been using for years.
+Version 1.0 of Simpel Log was basically a major refactor of my own similar logger that I've been using for years.

 Version 2.0 was the biggest and most important update to Simple Log since its creation.
-Most notably, the inclusing of log rolling now makes Simple Log the perfect logging toolkit for lightweight enterprise applications.
+Most notably, the inclusion of log rolling now makes Simple Log the perfect logging toolkit for lightweight enterprise applications.
 Along with that, a couple of small enhancements have been added to increase your flexibility in using Simple Log.
 Version 2 also sees the inclusion of a brand-spanking new User Guide.
 I think you'll like it.

-See ChangeLog.txt for a list of new features and completed issues.
+See ChangeLog.txt for a list of new features and resolved issues.

 FUTURE FEATURES